zyztek/bolt.diy/README.md

 - ⬜ **HIGH PRIORITY** - Prevent bolt from rewriting files as often (file locking and diffs)
 - ⬜ **HIGH PRIORITY** - Better prompting for smaller LLMs (code window sometimes doesn't start)
 - ⬜ **HIGH PRIORITY** - Run agents in the backend as opposed to a single model call
-- ⬜ Deploy directly to Vercel/Netlify/other similar platforms
+- ✅ Deploy directly to Netlify (@xKevIsDev)
+- ⬜ Supabase Integration
 - ⬜ Have LLM plan the project in a MD file for better results/transparency
 - ⬜ VSCode Integration with git-like confirmations
 - ⬜ Upload documents for knowledge - UI design templates, a code base to reference coding style, etc.